wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-apps-publish-applications.md

 ## Next steps

+- [Install HDInsight applications](/documentation/articles/hdinsight-apps-install-applications/): Learn how to install an HDInsight application to your clusters.
 - [Install custom HDInsight applications](/documentation/articles/hdinsight-apps-install-custom-applications/): learn how to deploy an un-published HDInsight application to HDInsight.
 - [Customize Linux-based HDInsight clusters using Script Action](/documentation/articles/hdinsight-hadoop-customize-cluster-v1/): learn how to use Script Action to install additional applications.
-- [Create Linux-based Hadoop clusters in HDInsight using ARM templates](/documentation/articles/hdinsight-hadoop-create-linux-clusters-arm-templates/): learn how to call ARM templates to create HDInsight clusters.
+- [Create Linux-based Hadoop clusters in HDInsight using Azure Resource Manager templates](/documentation/articles/hdinsight-hadoop-create-linux-clusters-arm-templates/): learn how to call Resource Manager templates to create HDInsight clusters.
+- [Use empty edge nodes in HDInsight](/documentation/articles/hdinsight-apps-use-edge-node/): learn how to use an empty edge node for accessing HDInsight cluster, testing HDInsight applications, and hosting HDInsight applications.